CSCI1090-S24/ps3/README.md

 3. Prompt the user to enter the interest rate **as a decimal** (so 10% would be 0.10).
 4. Prompt the user to enter the number of years until retirement **as an integer**.
 5. **Using a `for` loop,** calculate the  value of the retirement account when the user retires.
-6. Print the  value of the retirement account when the user retires.
+6. Print the value of the retirement account when the user retires rounded to two decimal places.

 You can check your math with this handy calculator, entering 0 for the `Current principal`.

 http://www.moneychimp.com/calculator/compound_interest_calculator.htm

-Here is a sample run of the program.
+Here is a sample run of the program and the corresponding info entered into the calculator.
 Remember that your output should look like mine.
+You should use what you know about print and f-strings to make it look right!

 ```
 Welcome to the retirement calculator!